Biodegradable vs Compostable plastics

 The process of composting must not harm but benefit the environment.
 This means it must be able to support plant life, leave no toxic residue and be consumable by worms.

-Over the last decade, scientists have developed test methods that can verify whether something can fully biodegrade in a reasonable time frame without leaving any residue and also certification for products that meet these certain criteria and standards.
+Over the last decade scientists have developed test methods that can verify whether something can fully biodegrade in a reasonable time frame without leaving any residue. certification for products that meet certain criteria and standards.

 There are two voluntary Australian Standards for compostable packaging (AS 4736 and AS 5810).
 These outline four requirements that must be met to be classified as compostable: